Harry Mount was at school and university with Louis Theroux, 50 today, but never realised quite how clever – or worried – he was

 The new memoir is also a sort of guide on how to do a Louis Theroux interview.
 From Michael Moore, he learnt not to do a rehearsed entry into a house but to film the first meeting with an interviewee as it really happens.

-Theroux takes his next BBC programme, yet to be broadcast, as an example of his approach to documentary-making.
+Theroux takes his latest BBC programme as an example of his approach to documentary-making.
 It’s about the sex industry and the historical, traditional sense of stigma attached to it and the people who use it.

 ‘I don’t like to resort to a formula too much.
 But you state your central dilemma at the beginning, whatever it may be.